What We Do

 The Digital Services Team is our strategic partner in envisioning the ideal public experience.
 Our work complement the goals in the Digital Services Strategy.

-MOCI’s vision is to make government more collaborative, inventive, and responsive.
-We support MOCI's effort to introduce new technology for Mayoral priorities to City departments.
+OCI’s vision is to make government more collaborative, inventive, and responsive.
+We support OCI's effort to introduce new technology for Mayoral priorities to City departments.

 The SF311center connects residents, businesses, and visitors to Customer Service Representatives ready to help with general government information and services.
 We are partnering with SF311 to look at ways to improve the customer service request process.